AIRLab-POLIMI/active-vision/README.md

    - Install AgileX Scout description package:
      - Download the main branch and place only the folder `agilex_scout` into a new workspace `agilex_scout/src`
+     - In the file `agilex_scout/src/agilex_scout/urdf/mobile_robot/scout_v2.urdf.xacro` comment or remove the 82-94 lines, so that wheels are not loaded (to solve an error).
      - In the workspace folder `agilex_scout`: `colcon build`
      - Add in the *bashrc* file: `source ../agilex_scout/install/setup.bash`